snowplow-archive/snowplow.github.com/_posts/2014-08-05-iglu-server-0.2.0-released.md

 This api key will be used to generate your clients' api keys.

 {% highlight sql %}
-insert into apikeys (uid, vendor, permission, created) values ('an-uuid', 'a.vendor', 'super', current_timestamp);
+insert into apikeys (uid, vendor, permission, createdat) values ('an-uuid', 'a.vendor', 'super', current_timestamp);
 {% endhighlight %}